jsalvadormasip/MutechPalabos/examples/showCases/bloodFlowDefoBodies/README.md

 ## Case study: Collision at an obstacle

 We provide one case study that uses the initialPlacing.pos.
 It can be executed as normally with the obstacle_params.xml and it involves 1 RBC colliding with a cubic obstacle.

-## Fast Track

-Just extract the provided CPs_X.tar.gz and perform a Cellular Blood Flow Simuation as described above.
-You can find out about the simulation parameters by opening the relevant xml file.